Before Roy Moore’s sexual assault allegations came to light, the Republican senate candidate was already a polarizing figure.

 Despite numerous Republican leaders backing away from Moore, Trump tweeted on Dec.
-4 that his vote on certain issues – such as, immigration, gun rights and judicial appointments – was needed.
+12 – Election Day – that Moore “will always vote for us.”

 A week before the election, the Republican National Committee began to support Moore again, just three weeks after it pulled its financial support for the beleaguered candidate.

 But despite his loss, Moore didn’t give up.
 He filed an election complaint on Dec.
 27, that said alleged “voter fraud” was so prevalent, it “improperly altered the outcome of this election.”
 The complaint calls for a “thorough investigation” and is meant to block the certification of Jones until a probe is completed, Moore’s campaign said.

 A judge rejected Moore’s attempt to challenge the election.

 According to the election results from earlier in December, Moore lost to Jones by a margin of 21,000 votes.